MrkyWtrs/ruida_bridge/README.md

 # Ruida Bridge

-Home Assistant add-on for connecting a Ruida laser controller to Home Assistant via MQTT.
+Home Assistant add-on for connecting a Ruida laser controller to Home Assistant using MQTT.

 Ruida Bridge gives you a mobile-friendly Home Assistant dashboard for monitoring and controlling your Ruida laser from your phone, tablet, or desktop.
 See the features list below.

 > [!WARNING]
 > Ruida Bridge can send real movement and job commands to a physical laser controller.
 > Use it only on a trusted local Home Assistant system.
 Do not expose the add-on, MQTT broker, or Ingress UI to the public internet.
+> Ruida Bridge has only been tested on an RDC6442S-B(EC) controller.

+> [!NOTE]
-> This has only been tested on a model RDC6442S-B(EC) controller, but other models may work.
-If they do, please let us know so we can include them in the list of supported controllers.
+> Other Ruida models may work.
+If you test another model successfully, please let us know so it can be added to the supported controller list.
 <img width="1815" height="908" alt="Ruida Bridge dashboard" src="https://github.com/user-attachments/assets/7ece9bef-f57d-4a74-8ef0-ee4a031b51d7" />

 ## What it does